trek-view/gopro2frames/README.md

 make
 ```

+_Note: on some MacOS machines, you might need to install YASM before running the `./configure` command: `brew install yasm`._

-Wait for it to build and then go back to your main directory
+Wait for it to build (this might take some time) and then go back to your main directory

 ```
 cd ..
 ```

-Now you can run gfm.py, by default the path of ffmpeg is ./FFmpeg/ffmpeg
+Now you can run gfm.py, by default the path of the custom ffmpeg just installed is ./FFmpeg/ffmpeg so you only need to run:

 ```
-python gfm.py ./mp4file
+python3 gfm.py ./mp4file
 ```

-but that can be changed by passing a command-line argument:
+but if you install in a custom way, the path to ffmpeg can be changed by passing the path in the command-line argument:

 ```
-python gfm.py -f ./path-to-your-ffmpeg-directory/ffmpeg ./mp4file
+python3 gfm.py -f ./path-to-your-ffmpeg-directory/ffmpeg ./mp4file
 ```

 ## Usage